Slushi-Github/hxCompileU/README.md

 - [HxU_SDL_FontCache](https://github.com/Haxe-WiiU/HxU_SDL_FontCache): SDL_FontCache @:native bindings for Haxe to do homebrew on Wii U.
 - [HxU_Jansson](https://github.com/Haxe-WiiU/HxU_Jansson): Jansson @:native bindings for Haxe to do homebrew on Wii U.
 - [HxU_Vorbis](https://github.com/Haxe-WiiU/HxU_Vorbis): Vorbis @:native bindings for Haxe to do homebrew on Wii U.
-- [Leafy Engine](https://github.com/Slushi-Github/leafyEngine): A 2D engine for the Wii U made with Haxe and based on [HaxeFilxel](http://haxeflixel.com/).
+- [Leafy Engine](https://github.com/Slushi-Github/leafyEngine): A 2D engine for the Wii U made with Haxe and based on [HaxeFilxel](http://haxeflixel.com).

 ## How?
-The magic really comes from [reflaxe.CPP](https://github.com/SomeRanDev/reflaxe.CPP), being an alternative to [HXCPP](https://github.com/HaxeFoundation/hxcpp) when you want to compile Haxe to C++.
+The magic really comes from [Reflaxe/C++](https://github.com/SomeRanDev/reflaxe.CPP), being an alternative to [HXCPP](https://github.com/HaxeFoundation/hxcpp) when you want to compile Haxe to C++.
 By default, if you would try to make Haxe with [HXCPP](https://github.com/HaxeFoundation/hxcpp) compile to PowerPC... the results are not nice, there are many errors.
 With [Reflaxe/C++](https://github.com/SomeRanDev/reflaxe.CPP) we avoid this because it generates a cleaner code without dependencies!

-This project is simple...
-But it works!

 This program what it does, is that by means of some data stored in a JSON file (``hxCompileUConfig.json``), it generates a MakeFile and a [HXML](https://haxe.org/manual/compiler-usage-hxml.html) file with those data of the JSON, of normal first it will try to execute the [HXML](https://haxe.org/manual/compiler-usage-hxml.html) with Haxe, [Reflaxe/C++](https://github.com/SomeRanDev/reflaxe.CPP) is in charge of generating the C++ code, if the compilation with Haxe is successful, it executes the MakeFile with Make and starts the normal compilation of a C++ code, if this is also successful, that's it, you have your homebrew for the Nintendo Wii U made with Haxe!

-### Plugins?
-Currently there is only support focused on creating homebrew applications for the Wii U, but I are working on support for creating [WUPS](https://github.com/wiiu-env/WiiUPluginSystem) plugins using this utility, but I do not assure interest that this is entirely possible

 ## Why?
 Well, since I got a Nintendo Wii U a while ago I've been interested in bringing Haxe to this console.